MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/connection-string-properties-test.md

 ::: moniker range="asallproducts-allversions || power-bi-premium-current"

+Valid values for Power BI Premium include `<protocol>://api.powerbi.com/v1.0/[tenant name]/[workspace name]` where protocol is string `powerbi`, Uri is `api.powerbi.com`, tenant name is the organization tenant name or `myorg`, and workspace name is the name of a workspace assigned to a dedicated capacity.

+Example

 - `Data source=powerbi://api.powerbi.com/v1.0/contoso.com/Sales Workspace` for Power BI Premium workspace.

 ::: moniker-end

 ::: moniker range="asallproducts-allversions || >= sql-analysis-services-2016"

+Valid values for SQL Server Analysis Services include the network name or IP address of the server, local or localhost for local connections, a URL if the server is configured for HTTP or HTTPS access, or the name of a local cube (.cub) file.

+Example

 - `Data source=AW-SRV01` for an SSAS default instance and port (TCP 2383).
 - `Data source=AW-SRV01\Finance` for an SSAS named instance.